github-young/hugo-theme-next/README.md

 The above work was done when I forked it.

+- [x] Fix the search function when baseUrl has subdomain.
+To get adapted on other sites, you need to modify the `` static/js/search.js ``.
+See the commit history.
 - [ ] Modification to Next.Gemini:
    - [x] TOC in page
    - [x] Capital URL path in `` tags `` and `` categories ``